Iris Law Opened Up About How She Deals With Cystic Acne – Allure Magazine

 Iris then went on to explain her skin-care routine, admitting she uses a more oil-heavy routine during the winter months — which she’ll usually mix in with her daily moisturizer — favoring a lighter “Chanel overnight face mask” in the summer months.

-Read More: Why acne around jawline
+Read More: Who designs for acne

 The model also outlined her one-minute daily beauty routine, and it’s simpler than what you might think.
 “I’ll spray some rose toner, pat some lipstick onto my lips and cheeks, and sometimes use some balm to brush up my brows.
 I only use concealer and foundation if I’m doing a full face, as they kind of mask your facial definition and radiance, which you have to compensate for with extra products,” Law revealed.